softprops/hubcaps/README.md

 As a convention, api methods that expect arguments are represented as functions that accept a struct representing those arguments with an optional builder interface for convenience of construction.

+See [examples directory](examples/) for some getting started examples

 ### repositories

 Typically the reference point of most github services is a repository